October 15, 2011

 The Super Committee has until Thanksgiving to come up with a package that saves $1.2 trillion or more across the entire government.
 If the Super Committee succeeds in reporting a bill, the vote by the House and Senate on the bill will be in December.
 Under rules established by the Budget Control Act, the vote will be up or down, no amendments allowed, no filibusters allowed vote.

 If the Super Committee fails to deliver, or if the package is voted down on the floor, then automatic across-the-board cuts of $1.2 trillion will kick in a year later, with half the cuts coming from defense and half from non-defense.

 Under the automatic option (called sequestration), the farm bill would be subject to cuts of approximately $15 billion, less than the amount being proposed to the Super Committee now.
 The composition of the cuts would also be different.
 The SNAP program (food stamps) and the Conservation Reserve Program, two programs slated for cuts in the emerging $23 billion package, would be exempt from any cuts.
 With those exceptions, all other farm bill programs would be cut on a pro rata basis.

 We will provide our readers with more information about the Agriculture Committees’ letter once it is published, presumably in the next day or two.

 NSAC’s communications on the farm bill budget to the Agriculture Committee and to the Super Committee can be found here.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Nutrition & Food Access, Organic Farming, Risk Management, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Nutrition & Food Access, Organic, Risk Management, Rural Development